Generic Name: cefotetan (SEF-oh-TEE-tan)

 - Cefotetan may reduce the ability of your blood to clot.
 Avoid activities that may cause bruising or injury.
 Tell your doctor if you have unusual bruising or bleeding.
 Tell your doctor if you have dark, tarry, or bloody stools.

 - Diabetes patients - Cefotetan may cause the results of some tests for urine glucose to be wrong.
 Ask your doctor before you change your diet or the dose of your diabetes medicine.

-- Lab tests, including kidney or liver tests or blood cell counts, may be performed while you use cefotetan.
+- Lab tests, including blood tests and kidney function, may be performed while you use Cefotetan.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur: